kingsdigitallab/alice-thornton/frontend/posts/blog/2023-11-16-alice-thornton-herbal-medicine.md

 ---

 This Saturday 18 November the *Thornton's Books* team are hosting ['Alice Thornton's Cafe'](https://thornton.kdl.kcl.ac.uk/posts/news/2023-10-30-being-human-cafe/) at Starbank Park, Edinburgh as part of the Being Human festival 2023.
-Here, project postdoc Jo Edge talks about some of the herbal remedies used by Alice Thornton and recorded in her autobiographies.
+Here, project postdoc Jo Edge talks about some of the herbal remedies used by Alice Thornton and recorded in her books.

 ##